Guest post by Katie Sanakai for 30 Day Singer and Guitar Tricks

 What is My Break?

-We refer to the spot where you need to switch between chest and head voice as their break.
+We refer to the spot where you need to switch between chest and head voice as their break, a crucial aspect of managing vocal registers.

-Starting in the lowest part of your voice, sing a (very loud) sound like a siren rising up.
+Starting in the lowest part of your voice, sing a (very loud) sound like a siren rising.
 Eventually, you will hear your voice flip between head and chest (it will sound like your voice cracking).
-That is the passageway where you will need to work on blending the two registers and making artistic decisions about how to do so.
+That is the passageway where you must work on blending the two registers and making artistic decisions about how to do so.

 What is Belting?

 Belt voice is its own technique.
-Basically, it takes the sound of your chest voice (the loud, supported, full sound) and carries it up into the high register.
-Many of the female pop stars of today have perfected the art of belting.
+It takes the sound of your chest voice (the loud, supported, full sound) and carries it into the high register.
+Many of today’s female pop stars have perfected the art of belting.

 The Benefits and Risks of Falsetto Singing